Who has to follow EU law?

 Often these cases can be huge and involve large numbers of people, so will require lots or organisation and delegation.
 You may also find yourself working on disputes involving other national law systems and languages, which will make the matters more complex and multifaceted.

 In this area of law, you will either be working for, or against, the state.
-There are a large number of government lawyers who are required to protect the interests of the state, whilst a number of other lawyers work for private individuals and companies to make sure that states do not surpass the powers they are given.
+There are a large number of government lawyers who are required to protect the interests of the state, while a number of other lawyers work for private individuals and companies to make sure that states do not surpass the powers they are given.

 If you are interested in international law, then EU law will offer you lots of scope for career development.
-Additional language skills can be useful, especially if you work at the ECJ or on cross border disputes.
-Effectively, you can use pretty much any language during a court hearing in the ECJ (Klingon probably isn’t allowed though).
+Additional language skills can be useful, especially if you work at the CJEU or on cross border disputes.
+Effectively, you can use pretty much any language during a court hearing in the CJEU (Klingon probably isn’t allowed though).
 However, you should be aware that all the deliberations of the court are in French.